leonelBianchi/Deep-Learning-for-Damage-Detection/readme.txt

-July 11th 2020 - Update Research Article-  Aritificial Inteligence for damage detection
+July 11th 2020 - Update Research Article -  Aritificial Intelligence for damage detection

 Fields: AI, Civil Engineering, Deep Learning, Machine Learning, Python Script, Structural Health Monitoring

+Description: deep learning model that takes dynamic properties of the structure (in this case a pedestrian bridge) as input to predict in which area of the structure there is damage (simulated as a decrease in its rigidity).
+This allows remote and rapid monitoring of structures at low computational cost.

 In this repository you will find:
 	1 - Neural Network Rev1.py